Should you recruit for your new side projects?

 This may sound a bit extreme.
 Probably you are not the kind of friend.
 But I have first hand seen this happen between friends.
 So choose wisely.

 This post may sound pessimistic until now but what I am trying to do is save you from giving up!

 - Get a few smart friends or folks on Twitter to hear out your idea and point out shortcomings, or ideate... in a constructive way.
 You probably don't really need any more coders.

 - UX is king!
 Get a designer if you're seriously thinking about people liking your project when you show it to the world

-- Nonetheless, you are a one man army.
-You can use some no-code tools (like Webflow) or low-code tools (like Appian) - there are a ton of them out there right now, many of them are free.
+- Nonetheless, you are a one-man army.
+You can use some no-code tools (like Webflow) or low-code tools (like Appian) - there are a ton of them out there right now, and many of them are free.

 Red flags and green flags

 In case you find some people who are willing to work with you, look out for these red flags:

 - MAANG (especially no work-life balance companies like Amazon)